 You can't write the code for a car to navigate a roundabout, but AI can

 Driving a car with software is impossible.
 You can't write the code with an if-then-else statement, case statement, or switch statement for a car to navigate a roundabout.
-But a software can't train a car to drive.
+But software can't train a car to drive.
 That's what AI does.

 While conventional software is programmed to perform a task, AI is programmed to learn to perform the task.